Self-talk for Overwhelmed Moms: How to Reset After You Snap

 The real question is:

-What I Say to Myself After I Snap
+Self-Talk for Overwhelmed Moms: What I Say After I Snap

 One rough day, I snapped—loudly—over something small.
 I was done.
 Touched out.
 Exhausted.
 And the guilt hit fast.